Altair20177/rsschool-cv/cv.md

 ---

-This is a block with some code, where I show what I can in markdown: here I can use *italics* or **bold**, above i used list and headers.
+This is a block with some code, where I show what I can in markdown: here I can use *oblique* or **bold**, above i used list and headers.

 ***